Zainabnaaz12/sales-dashboard-powerbi/README.md

-🛒 Superstore Sales Dashboard
+# 🛒 Superstore Sales Dashboard

-This Power BI project presents an interactive sales analysis dashboard built using the Sample Superstore Dataset.
-It enables users to explore key business metrics and uncover insights into regional, category-wise, and customer segment performance.
+This repository contains an interactive **Sales Analysis Dashboard** created using **Power BI** based on the popular Sample Superstore dataset.
+The dashboard helps analyze key metrics like sales, profit, quantity, and customer trends across various regions and categories.

+## 📂 Project File

+- `Superstore report.pbix` – Power BI Desktop file with complete dashboard, visuals, and DAX measures.

-📊 Dashboard Features
+## 📊 Dashboard Features

-Overall KPIs: Total Sales, Profit, and Quantity Sold
+- **Key KPIs**: Total Sales, Profit, Quantity Sold

-Regional Insights: Performance comparison across regions

-Category Breakdown: Drill-down by Category → Sub-Category

-Customer Segment Analysis: Sales trends based on customer segments

-Profitability Analysis: Highlighting high-sales but low-profit areas
+- **Regional Analysis**: Compare sales and profit across regions
+- **Category & Sub-Category Breakdown**
+- **Customer Segment Insights**
+- **Profitability vs Sales Scatter Analysis**

-Filters: Dynamic filters for Year, Region, Category, and Segment
+- **Interactive Filters**: Year, Region, Category, Segment

-🧰 Tools & Technologies
+## 🛠 Tools Used

-Power BI Desktop (.pbix)
+- Power BI Desktop

-Data Cleaning, DAX Calculations, and Visualizations
+- DAX for measures and calculated columns

-Custom visuals for advanced interactivity

-📁 File
-Superstore report.pbix — The Power BI report file containing all visualizations and DAX logic.

-📈 Sample Insights
-The West region shows high sales but declining profit margins.

-Office Supplies often has low average profit per sale.

-Consumer segment leads in total sales but contributes moderately to profit.

-🚀 Getting Started
+- Data cleaning and transformation using Power Query

+## 🚀 How to Use

-Clone the repository
+1. Download or clone the repository

-Open Superstore report.pbix in Power BI Desktop
+2. Open `Superstore report.pbix` in Power BI Desktop

-Explore the interactive dashboard and adjust filters as needed
+3. Interact with the visuals and apply filters to explore the data

-📌 About the Dataset
+## 📌 Dataset Info

-The Superstore dataset simulates real-world retail data with details on orders, products, customers, shipping, and more.
-It's widely used for learning and demo purposes.
+The Sample Superstore Dataset is a fictional dataset often used for data visualization practice.
+It includes data on orders, customers, shipping, and returns.

+## 📈 Sample Insights

+- The **West** region has high sales but relatively low profit.
+- **Office Supplies** often results in lower profit margins.
+- The **Consumer** segment generates the most sales overall.

+---